MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-ma-ws-import.md

 It happens because of limitation in "Synchronization Service", which cannot import server configuration with "Web Service management agent" and shows an error "Unable to retrieve configuration parameters from the extension".
 The configuration of "Web Service management agent" in some cases can contain invalid setting which it is necessary to fix.

-How to fix this issue:
+# How to fix this issue

 Copy server configuration files into the destination server.